Foo-x/nacc/README.md

 # nacc

 A Nim AtCoder command line tool.
+Only tested on Windows Subsystem for Linux.
+Feel free to open an issue.

 ## Features